 AI can help underwriters look at current and past risk levels and pricing guidelines that correlate.
 Using historical data, AI can generate risk management steps and then monitor policies and insureds during the time of coverage.
 This can improve claims costs and relationships with customers, and ultimately helps P&C insurers more accurately price policies within an appropriate window, without “leaving money on the table.”

-2. Reimagine what Claims Do
+2. Reimagine What Claims Do

 Claims have historically been a drawn-out process.
 And when a customer is forced to file a claim due to injury or property damage, the last thing they want to do is deal with multiple points of contact.

 This is where AI can help.
-It can enable insurers to better serve their customers in their times of need.
+It can enable insurers to better serve customers in their times of need.
 Claims processing software powered by AI can process claims, assign an agent, assess coverage levels, create follow-up tasks, and stay in contact with the customer throughout the claims process.

 This reduces cycle times and gets customers the help they need quickly, improving their relationships with their insurers and their insurers’ reputations in the market.
 AI is also being used to combat a huge money pit in insurance – fraudulent claims.
-Intelligent systems can spot irregularities or patterns in data and alert insurers to possible fraud.
+Intelligent systems can spot irregularities or patterns in data and help insurers improve the accuracy of fraud detection.

 3. Use Data-Driven Personalization to Develop New Business